mrimbault/mr_notebook/tests-fsync-errors/README.md

 When a PostgreSQL backend has to interact with a file (to read, write, sync, etc.), it starts with calling for `FileAccess()` function (https://doxygen.postgresql.org/fd_8c.html#a72019405c5608c4d3d599abfcfda2503).
-This function will insert the FD into the Lru ring if not already present, possibly removing the least recently used entries in the process.
-This Lru ring cleaning is ultimately done by calling the `ReleaseLruFiles()` function to remove entries until the number of entries is lower than `max_safe_fds`.
+This function will insert the FD into the LRU ring if not already present, possibly removing the least recently used entries in the process.
+This LRU ring cleaning is ultimately done by calling the `ReleaseLruFiles()` function to remove entries until the number of entries is lower than `max_safe_fds`.
 So even if a running backend process has previously accessed a file, there is not guarantee that the related FD is still opened.
+FIXME this is the case even for temporary files... but these are not fsync'ed

 In any case, when the backend is closed at disconnection, if some FD are still in use by the process, they are also closed.
 But dirty data probably still is